rituvesh/course-jpms/README.md

 ### Basics

 * [section 00](00-class-path): install Java 9 and run existing application on class path
+* [section 01](01-single-module): create a single module from an existing application

 ## Content Ideas

 ### Basics

-* create a single module from an existing application
 * split the application into multiple modules

 ### Advanced